Faculty Workshop

 “Green Curriculum, Green Campus, Green City”

-We invite you to enhance your teaching and engagement with environmental and interconnected economic and social justice issues by participating in the “Faculty Workshop on Integrating Sustainability into the Curriculum”, May 6-7.
+The ECU Sustainability Program invites you to enhance your teaching and engagement with environmental and interconnected economic and social issues by participating in the “Faculty Workshop on Integrating Sustainability into the Curriculum”, May 11-12.
 Modeled after the Piedmont Project at Emory University, this workshop has been an intellectually stimulating and collegial experience for faculty across many disciplines.

 Skeptics, environmentalists, and those in between have found their various perspectives welcomed and enriched by the dialogue and the project activities.